Welcome to Your Future

 5. .me is for ME: Hello, my name is Duncan, see figure 0.2.
 I’m your tour guide here.
 If you’re feeling a bit lost, follow me and together we can starting coding your future.

-Coding Your Future explores techniques for investigating career possibilities, job searching, making career decisions, writing applications and competing successfully in interviews and the workplace.
+Coding Your Future explores techniques for investigating career possibilities, job searching, making career decisions, writing applications, doing interviews, negotiating job offers and operating successfully in the workplace.

 Alongside these practical engineering issues, this guidebook also encourages you to Design Your Future by taking a step back and reflecting on the bigger picture.
 You will apply computational thinking techniques, to reflect on who you are, what your story is, how you communicate with other people about your experience, skills and knowledge.
 As there is a computational theme, you will also need to reflect on what your inputs and outputs (I/O) are, both now and in the future.
 You’ll also need to think about what recipes (or algorithms) you might start experimenting with